KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

     9 SET 116 LOAD ( character selection )
     FLUSH

 The next step is to synchronize the display with the current value of `glyph`.
 You may recall a word we wrote on block 110 named `matrix`, which is responsible for drawing the character matrix.
-We can re-use that word to render the new fatbits matrix.
+We can re-use that word to render the new fat-bits matrix.
 Testing this is easy enough.
 Use the font editor to create two random, but different, shapes in characters 0 and 1.

     0 design  ( draw something, then Quit )
     1 design  ( draw something else, then Quit )